zerosalife/zerosalife.github.io/source/_posts/2015-05-09-raycast-lighting-in-skytorn.markdown

 ## That's all

 That's it for this week.
 Let me know if you have any insight into this or other lighting algorithms in the comments or on the tweets.

+## Update
+After some feedback from @NoelFB, I've updated the algorithm in the [following post](http://zerosalife.github.io/blog/2015/05/16/more-skytorn-raycast-lighting-algorithm-details/).